 Beeping Sound Codes

-If your motherboard does have a speaker, it will make beeping sounds codes to indicate the issue.
+If your motherboard does have a speaker, it will make beeping sound codes to indicate the issue.

-The amount of beeps it makes basically would tell your where the problem lies.
+The number of beeps it makes would tell where the problem lies.

 - 1 Beep – issues with the memory

 - 2 Beeps – issues with the motherboard

 - 5 Beeps – issues with the CPU

 There is a whole list of beep sound codes.
 You can learn more about them here.
 For instance, if you start the motherboard without a CPU but with RAM and other components installed, you may hear a 5-beep sound code.

 If your motherboard DOES not have a built-in beep code speaker, you can invest in a very cheap one and install it yourself.

 Also Read: How to Connect Motherboard Internal Speaker?
 (Beep Code Speaker)

 You may also see specific LEDs on your motherboard flash, indicating where the problem lies.
 To understand what these LED flashes mean, you may have to refer to your motherboard’s manual.